 Shown here is the Whistler floating ceiling in convertible configuration.

-Shown here is the Vale vaulted ceiling in convertible configuration.
+Shown here is the Blue Mountain side-mount convertible ceiling.